ZedObaia/django-pyqt/README.md

 # pyqt5-django-orm
-Starter project and directory structure to use PyQt5 with Django 2 ORM for *nix systems Tested wil PyQt5.11 and Django 2.1
+Starter project and directory structure to use PyQt5 with Django 2 ORM for *nix systems

+Tested with PyQt5.11 and Django 2.1 on Ubuntu 18.4

-Not that you need PyQt5 and Django to be already installed
+Note that you need PyQt5 and Django to be already installed

-#Installation
+# Installation
 >Clone the repo then run:
 `sudo ./setup.py`